Usnija Redžepova: Career

-Koštana
+Acting career and Koštana

-By 1973, Usnija Redžepova had experienced success and had started a promising career.
+By 1973, Redžepova had experienced success and had started a promising career.
 However, she was still studying at the university and was feeling very tired.
 She had not realised that her success was exceptional and had an unassuming approach to it.
 That year, Žarko Jovanović, a prominent Serbian-Romani artist, wanted her to play in his new adaptation of Koštana, a popular play in Serbia telling the story of a Gypsy girl.
 As she had almost withdrawn from the scene, he was not able to find her until another Macedonian-Romani singer, Muharem Serbezovski, introduced Redžepova to him.
+Although Redžepova was worried about having to play and sing in an academic setting, she joined the National Theatre in Belgrade to perform Koštana.
+She stayed there for 26 years until 1999.
+The play was a large success and Usnija Redžepova described her time there as euphoric.